Music: The World/Inferno Friendship Society

 , a bizarre concept album about a group of New Jersey kids who steal cars through astral projection.
 Since then the band has released five albums with songs about Dante Alighieri, Philip K Dick

 , Paul Robeson, Jeffrey Lee Pierce, shoplifting, outrunning angry mobs, stage diving, a temporary autonomous zone, and the Weimar Republic

 The band is known almost as much for their live performance antics as their music, and on at least one occasion were accused of starting a riot in Coney Island.
 Every year they put on a Halloween show, Hallowmas, which is full of bizarre surprises and always ends with the band and audience attempting to summon the Great Pumpkin

 .
 He always comes.
 Yes, really.

 Although not well-known, World/Inferno has managed to attract a group of dedicated fans known as "Infernites" who jokingly refer to themselves as a cult.
 Whether this is true or not is up to the authorities to decide.

 - Audience Participation Song - all of the songs become this at concerts

 - Awesome McCoolname - Lucky Strano, former guitarist

 - "I shot President Ronald Reagan, AND I'M GONNA DO IT AGAIN AND AGAIN AND AGAIN AND AGAIN!"note

-- Concept Album - The True Story of the Bridgewater Astral League and Addicted to Bad Ideas: Peter Lorre's 20th Century.
+- Concept Album - The True Story of the Bridgewater Astral League, Addicted to Bad Ideas: Peter Lorre's 20th Century, and This Packed Funeral.